leonlan/leonlan/README.md

 ### Hey 👋!
-I’m Leon Lan, a PhD candidate in Optimization at VU Amsterdam.
+I’m Leon Lan, a PhD candidate in Operations Research at VU Amsterdam.